 What is an Asian Arowana?

 Part of what makes Arowana popular aquarium fish is the several different colors that they come in.
 The red variety of the species is considered to be the most sought-after type of Arowana.
-Gold is probably the second most popular color among them for collectors.
-They also can be found in green, orange, tan, blue, silver and multi-colored varieties too.
+Gold is probably the second most popular color among them collectors.
+They also can be found in green, orange, tan, blue, silver, and multi-colored varieties too.

 The rarest of these fish is the albino variety.
 In countries where they are put on display, they are moved around and displayed under the supervision of professional security teams.

 Why Are Asian Arowana Illegal to Own in the US?

 Asian Arowana’s are illegal in the United States because they are currently on the endangered species list.
 Arowana is covered under the US Endangered Species Act.
 They first appeared on the world’s endangered species list in 1975 and have remained on it up to the current time.

 One of the world governing bodies that control the trade of exotic fish that go on the endangered species list is the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 This governing body has placed Asian Arowana under category 1.
 That is the most restricted category of their classification system.
 That’s why they cannot be legally imported or sold in the United States.

 Another big concern the United States has with this species of fish is their eating habits.
 They are fierce predators that could potentially dominate a local ecosystem if released from captivity.
 The fear is that hobbyists will release these fish into the wild once they become too big for the fish tanks that hold them.
 This has gotten Arowana placed on the Department of Natural Resources’ published list of banned species.

 Despite these restrictions, thousands if not more of these fish species find their way into American aquariums every year.

 What is the Asian Arowana’s Natural Habitat?